 When will I be able to drive?

 Your surgeon will provide instructions prior to your discharge.
 In general, you will have some restrictions for at least one month.

 Activities that are high-impact such as running or jumping and lifting heavy objects should be avoided.
 Cycling, walking and swimming are encouraged, but speak with your physician or therapist if you have any questions.
 You will receive more detailed instructions prior to discharge and during therapy sessions.

 When will I be able to return to work?

 It is recommended to be off of work for one month.
 This is dependent on your occupation type (i.e. active or sedentary) and your own personal recovery.
 You will get more specific information as you work with your surgeon and therapists following surgery.

-To make an appointment with a bone and joint specialist at Swedish Covenant Hospital in Chicago, call 773-907-7750.
+To make an appointment with a bone and joint specialist at Swedish Covenant Health in Chicago, call 773-907-7750.